 Instructional Concept: Recognize and represent fractional units.

-Location in Templates Library: Templates > Math > Numbers and Operations > Fractions
+Location in Templates Library: Curriculum > Math > Numbers and Operations > Fractions

 Add to your Wixie account: Select this link for Pizza Fractions.
 When the template opens in a new tab, use the Log in button in the upper right to log into your account.
 Go to the File menu that is now showing and choose Make a Copy to add this template to the My Projects folder in your personal account.